mcarmenv/book-recommendation-system-mcarmenv/README.md

 [Data taken from zygmuntz's Github.](https://github.com/zygmuntz/goodbooks-10k/tree/master/samples)</br>

+**2. Perform a preliminary analysis.**</br>
+In this section, we are conducting a preliminary analysis of the data we have and how it will be beneficial for users.
+The goal is to optimize the time of Goodreads users and ensure that the recommendations are as good as possible for each reader and Goodreads user.</br>

+Using Python code and importing the necessary libraries, we'll make the service fully available to users every day, every month, and every year, ensuring a better experience on the web and in the app.</br>

+We'll be using **.csv** files that contain information about book reviews submitted by Goodreads users.</br>
+The files can include:</br>
+**1. User ID:** A unique identifier for each user.</br>
+**2. Book ID:** A unique identifier for each book.</br>
+**3. Rating:** The rating a user gives a book, usually from 1 to 5.</br>
+**4. Other Additional Data:** Information such as the book title, author, genre, etc.</br>

 ## Challenges

 What does your project _not_ solve?
 Which limitations and ethical considerations should be taken into account when deploying a solution like this?